fooltowise/NeroNotes/Nero's Notes/Thoughts on Censorship.md

 First, we had a problem.
 Then, we addressed it with censorship.
-Now, we have a two problems.
+Now, we have two problems.

 The greatest trick authoritarians ever pulled was to convince the population that censorship is a tool to fight disinformation.
 Instead, it's a tool of disinformation used to fight information.